create3000/x_ite/docs/_posts/tutorials/controlling-how-textures-are-mapped.md

 ## Working through the texturing process

-- Select piece with texture coordinates and indexes
+- Select piece with texture coordinates and indices
   - Create a cookie cutter
 - Transform the texture coordinates
   - Position and orient the cookie cutter